Bounce Notification: What causes email bounces & how to setup bounce notifications

 We all have received bounced emails in our mailboxes now or then.
-When we try to send email to someone, we sometimes suddenly get a message stating that this mail has not been delivered.
-This message is called Bounce Mail or Bounce Notification.
+When we try to send an email to someone, we sometimes suddenly get a message stating that this mail has not been delivered.
+This message is called a Bounce email or Bounce Notification.

 Curious to know how to read those complexly written automated bounce notification emails, or what causes them, how to set up them, how they work and before all that – what are they?
-Read on and understand it all.
+Read on for more info.

 What is a Bounce Notification?

-Bounce Notification is an automated message and sent from an email system.
-It is used to inform the sender that his message is not delivered to the intended recipient successfully.
-The notification contains non-delivery report of a failed email, failed delivery status, an error message or what error might have been occurred and the non-delivery notification.
-The email, that contains these messages about a failed email, is called bounces or bounce notification.
+A Bounce Notification is an automated message and sent from an email delivery system.
+It is used to inform the sender that their message is not delivered to the intended recipient successfully.
+The notification contains a non-delivery report of a failed email, failed delivery status, an error message or what error might have occurred and the non-delivery notification.
+The email, that contains these messages about a failed email, is called a bounce email or bounce notification.
 Email bounces must be closely monitored and managed.

 Reasons for a bounce notification

-Reasons for getting an email bounce notification can be many; starting from email address has been changed, the domain has been changed, the mailbox is full etc. We can categorize the email bounces into two main categories –
+Reasons for getting an email bounce notification can be many; from email address being changed, a domain has changed, the recipient's mailbox is full, etc. We can categorize the email bounces into two main categories:

-- Hard Bounces – A hard bounce of an email is the bounce caused by permanent non-deliverable conditions of emails such as the recipient's email address is missing or invalid.
-Another reason for a hard bounce to occur can also be non-existence of the recipient’s domain, unknown recipient, error in typing the recipient’s email address, blocking of your mail server by the recipient’s mail server, or any kind of network glitch at the recipient’s end.
+- Hard Bounces – A hard bounce of an email is caused by permanent non-deliverable conditions such as the recipient's email address is missing or invalid.
+Other reasons for a hard bounce to occur are the non-existence of the recipient’s domain, unknown recipient, error in typing the recipient’s email address, blocking of your email server by the recipient’s email server, or any kind of network glitch at the recipient’s end.

-- Unknown user: This can be a reason when the mailbox exists no longer, mail provider is shut down or the email address is not valid or may be a portion of the email address is not valid.
+- Unknown user: The email address no longer exists, the email provider is shut down or the email address is not valid (or a portion of the email address).

-- Full Mailbox: Each mailbox has a limit to store emails at a time and if that limit exceeds, the recipient's server will reject any incoming email and it will be shown as a bounce notification in sender's email box.
+- Full Mailbox: Each email account has a storage limit and if the limit is exceeded, the recipient's server will reject any incoming email. resulting in a bounce notification in the sender's email box.

-- Too Large Message: This happens rarely but still this is a cause of getting a bounce notification.
-The size of your email is defined by your service provider as well as the recipient's service provider.
-Meaning of this bounce is you have written a mail which exceeds that defined size, which includes the header, text message, attachments, etc. In this case, too, the recipient's server will reject the incoming mail for being too large than their defined size to accept.
+- Too Large Message: The size of an email account is defined by your service provider as well as the recipient's service provider.
+If you have tried to send a mail that exceeds the limit, which includes the header, text message, attachments, etc., the recipient's server will reject the incoming mail for being too large to accept.

-- Did not Find Domain: This typically means that the domain your mail is intended to, does not exist or shut down.
+- Did not Find Domain: This means that the domain the email address used does not exist or has been shut down.

-These are main causes of getting an email bounce notification.
-Other causes include – mail is trapped in a routing loop, connection timed out or network error, domain’s internal issues like switching hosts, blocking of a certain type of IP addresses from recipient's mail server, unknown or undefined reasons etc.
+These are the main reasons a user receives an email bounce notification.
+Other causes include: email is trapped in a routing loop, connection timed out or network error, domain internal issues like switching hosts, blocking of certain IP addresses from recipient's mail server, and other unknown or undefined reasons.

 How does the bounce notification work?